hfran7school/CAP4630_Project3/README.md

 Authors: Hailey Francis, Jacob McGee, Edward Hage

 # Relevant Information
-- On startup, the files "attributes.txt", "constraints.txt", "penalty.txt", "possible.txt" and "qualitative.txt" will be written on startup.
+- On startup, the files "attributes.txt", "constraints.txt", "penalty.txt", "possible.txt" and "qualitative.txt" will be created.
 If they already exist in the current directory, they will be overwritten.
 - (Have not decided if the files will be cleared or deleted on program close)

 # Instructions